Praveena1204/JKFLIPFLOP-USING-IF-ELSE/README.md

 ## NAME: A.PRAVEENA
 ## REG NO: 24006885
-# Experiment no.5: Implementation of JKFLIPFLOP-USING-IF-ELSE
+# Experiment no.5: IMPLEMENTATION OF JKFLIPFLOP

 **AIM:**